A Good Bra Nowadays Is Hard to Find

 Being aware of the sheer range, in size and shape, of the breasts of most women (as opposed to lingerie models) can be enlightening—and comforting—for the many women who have spent a lifetime ashamed of their breasts.
 In a poignant article My Bonsai Breasts in NYCityWoman, Robin Marantz Henig is forthright about the anguish the size of her breasts caused her: “My breasts are tiny, stunted somehow, for reasons that I’ve never quite figured out.
 Not just small breasts; bonsai breasts . . . .
 It sobers me to think that maybe my own private shame about my appearance was the driving force of some of my big decisions, too”

-Her epiphany was discovering, on a website showing the range of normal breasts, how idealized the TV/movie/advertising image of a breast is.
+Her epiphany was discovering, on the website Normal Breasts Gallery showing the range of normal breasts, how idealized the TV/movie/advertising image of a breast is.
 “This is what normal is,” she finally realized, “in all its splendid, flawed, dizzying variety.”

 The Town Shop stands ready to accommodate that dizzying variety.

 Deborah Harkins, an editor at Women's Voices for Change, was an assigning editor at New York magazine for more than 20 years, the articles editor of The Modern Estate, a columnist for The New York Daily News, and associate editor at NYCitywoman.com.